elimisteve/mapr/README.md

 * Use reflection to support structs in addition to maps

-* Make the example more compelling
+* Make the example more compelling by making it more similar to the example that actually inspired `mapr`

+* Add unit tests

 ## Inspiration

-Inspired by Python's dictionary-passing syntax and a strong desire to make things better.
+Inspired by Python's dictionary formatting syntax, certain experiences with Go + much printing values contained in maps, and a strong desire to make things better.

 --Steve Phillips / [@elimisteve](http://twitter.com/elimisteve)